remiblancher/qlab/journey/01-revelation/README.md

 | ML-KEM-1024 | Level 5 (~256-bit) | 1,568 bytes | 1,568 bytes |

 ### ML-DSA Variants (Signatures) — *used in this lab*

+ML-DSA (Module Lattice Digital Signature Algorithm) provides quantum-resistant digital signatures.
+It replaces ECDSA and RSA signatures in certificates, code signing, and document authentication.
+The security is based on the hardness of lattice problems that quantum computers cannot efficiently solve.

 | Variant | Security | Public Key | Signature |
 |---------|----------|------------|-----------|